-These all serve the purpose of ensuring that environmental activities are well communicated to interested parties, both internal and external.
+The aforementioned media and the forums and resources described below all serve the purpose of ensuring that environmental activities are well communicated to interested parties, both internal and external.
 The ultimate goal of environmental communication is to improve the site's overall environmental performance.